The Prepared Environment: Setting Up Your Home for Learning

 What Makes an Environment "Prepared"?

-A prepared environment in Montessori has several key characteristics:
+A prepared environment has several key characteristics:

 Order and simplicity: Everything has a place, reducing visual and mental clutter